 The following displays the multi-class classification ML task metrics list for the top five models found by the CLI:

-Metrics for Regression models
+Metrics for Regression and Recommendation models

 A regression model fits the data well if the differences between the observed values and the model's predicted values are small and unbiased.
 Regression can be evaluated with certain metrics.